Final Recommendation Statement

 Conflict of Interest Disclosures: Authors followed the policy regarding conflicts of interest described at https://uspreventiveservicestaskforce.org/uspstf/about-uspstf/conflict-interest-disclosures.
 All members of the USPSTF receive travel reimbursement and an honorarium for participating in USPSTF meetings.

 Funding/Support: The USPSTF is an independent, voluntary body.
 The US Congress mandates that the Agency for Healthcare Research and Quality (AHRQ) support the operations of the USPSTF.

 Disclaimer: Recommendations made by the USPSTF are independent of the US government.
-They should not be construed as an official position of AHRQ, the US Department of Health and Human Services, or the National Institutes of Health.
+They should not be construed as an official position of AHRQ or the US Department of Health and Human Services.

 Copyright Notice: USPSTF recommendations are based on a rigorous review of existing peer-reviewed evidence and are intended to help primary care clinicians and patients decide together whether a preventive service is right for a patient's needs.
 To encourage widespread discussion, consideration, adoption, and implementation of USPSTF recommendations, AHRQ permits members of the public to reproduce, redistribute, publicly display, and incorporate USPSTF work into other materials provided that it is reproduced without any changes to the work of portions thereof, except as permitted as fair use under the US Copyright Act.

 AHRQ and the US Department of Health and Human Services cannot endorse, or appear to endorse, derivative or excerpted materials, and they cannot be held liable for the content or use of adapted products that are incorporated on other Web sites.
 Any adaptations of these electronic documents and resources must include a disclaimer to this effect.
 Advertising or implied endorsement for any commercial products or services is strictly prohibited.